N-eeraj/random/src/RandomString/README.md

 # RandomString

 The `RandomString` class provides six static methods to generate random strings based on the provided arguments.
-You can use these methods to generate random lower, upper or both case letters & alphanumerics.
+You can use these methods to generate random lower, upper or both case letters & alphanumerics along with other operations such as generate string from a source string & shuffle string.

 ### Usage
 ```ts